rabetofficial/xdr-parser/README.md

 ## Introduction

-XDR Parser is a package that parses the Envelope XDR string made by Stellar XDR package inor a legible and clean json.
+XDR Parser is a package that parses the Envelope XDR string made by Stellar XDR package into a legible and clean JSON.

 ## Installation